NREL/EnergyPlus/doc/src/docs/GettingStarted/GettingStarted.md

 The following documents will be most useful to potential developers of EnergyPlus, both Interface Developers and Module Developers.
 Interface Developers will be creating input and output wraps on EnergyPlus so that is it is usable to the architect, design engineers, and others.
 Module developers will be creating new modules within the EnergyPlus structure and framework.

-***Programming Standards:*** This document is the source of all major policies relating to the actual EnergyPlus source code.
-It describes rules to which all program code should adhere, notes how to structure and modularize code, and provides a listing of “approved” input and output units.
-As a result, it is an important document for both interface and module developers.

 ***Interface Developer’s Guide:*** This document is critically important to persons interested in developing an interface that provides input to and read output from EnergyPlus.
 It is a comprehensive guide to the input data dictionary and the input data files that contain a user’s building data.
 Each piece of input syntax is described in detail.
 In addition, the mechanism for obtaining output and the format in which output will be produced are discussed.
 This document also contains sections on weather files and units.
 Numerous samples and examples are given throughout the document with a full file length example provided in the appendix.

 ***Module Developer’s Guide:*** This document contains a wealth of information that is intended to provide as much assistance as possible to persons interested in adding modules to the EnergyPlus program.
 It reviews the module concept as outlined in the programming standard and how they have been implemented in EnergyPlus.
 It provides a description of how the various modules work together and how the program is structured from a module tree (inverted tree) perspective.
 One of the most important features of this document is a list of standard EnergyPlus service subroutines and modules that greatly simplify the developers’ task of integrating their work into the program.
 Input and output issues are also addressed from the perspective of how modules actually obtain data from the input file and how each section of the code sends data to the output files.